Post-quantum steering is a stronger-than-quantum resource for information processing: Results

 The fourth example that we present is in a bipartite Bob-with-input steering scenario, with $\A=\Y=\{0,1\}$ and $\X = \{1,2,3\}$.
 The particular post-quantum assemblage $\As^{**}_{\A|\X\Y}$ here has elements defined by \cite{bpqs}:

 where $(\Sigma_1,\Sigma_2,\Sigma_3)$ are the Pauli X, Y, and Z operators, respectively. $\As^{**}_{\A|\X\Y}$ is the first assemblage found in the Bob-with-input scenario whose post-quantumness cannot be proven directly from leveraging post-quantum Bell non-locality, which renders this type of post-quantum steering as a genuinely new effect.
-To see that Witworld can realise this assemblage, first notice that its elements can be mathematically written as $\sigma^{**B}_{a|xy} = (\overline{\sigma}^{B}_{a|xy})^{\top_y}$, where $\overline{\sigma}^{B}_{a|xy} = \frac{1}{4} \left( \id + (-1)^{a} \Sigma_x \right)$ are the elements of a quantum assemblage (see App.~\ref{ap:stee}), and $\top_y$ is the identity operator for $y=0$ and the Transpose operator (denoted $\top$) for $y=1$.
-The final step is to observe that all of these mathematical objects (see App.~\ref{ap:stee}) are acceptable physical operations in Witworld: (i) the maximally entangled quantum state that realises $\{\overline{\sigma}^{B}_{a|xy}\}$ is a valid Witworld state preparation for Alice and Bob by Thm.~\ref{thm:B7}, (ii) the quantum Pauli measurements for Alice that realise $\{\overline{\sigma}^{B}_{a|xy}\}$ are valid Witworld measurements by Lem.~\ref{thm:NL}, where we denote the classically controlled Pauli measurement by $\textsc{Pauli}$, and (iii) the operations $\{\top_y\}$, which are positive quantum maps, are valid Witworld transformations by Thm.~\ref{thm:PisCP}, and, hence, so too is the controlled transformation $c\top$ which implements $\top$ conditioned on a classical input system.
+To see that Witworld can realise this assemblage, first notice that its elements can be mathematically written as $\sigma^{**B}_{a|xy} = (\overline{\sigma}^{B}_{a|xy})^{\top_y}$, where $\overline{\sigma}^{B}_{a|xy} = \frac{1}{4} \left( \id + (-1)^{a} \Sigma_x \right)$ are the elements of a quantum assemblage (see Def.~D.6 in the Supplemental Material), and $\top_y$ is the identity operator for $y=0$ and the Transpose operator (denoted $\top$) for $y=1$.
+The final step is to observe that all of these mathematical objects are acceptable physical operations in Witworld: (i) the maximally entangled quantum state that realises $\{\overline{\sigma}^{B}_{a|xy}\}$ is a valid Witworld state preparation for Alice and Bob by Thm.~B.6, (ii) the quantum Pauli measurements for Alice that realise $\{\overline{\sigma}^{B}_{a|xy}\}$ are valid Witworld measurements by Lem.~A.14, where we denote the classically controlled Pauli measurement by $\textsc{Pauli}$, and (iii) the operations $\{\top_y\}$, which are positive quantum maps, are valid Witworld transformations by Thm.~A.15, and, hence, so too is the controlled transformation $c\top$ which implements $\top$ conditioned on a classical input system.
 Diagrammatically, this is represented as:

 The final example that we consider is steering in the instrumental scenario \cite{bpqs}.
 This can be seen as an adaptation of the Bob-with-input scenario, in which Alice's output $a$ determines the setting $y$ for Bob.
 The particular example of post-quantum steering in this scenario that we present here is given by modifying our previous example, by wiring Alice's output to Bob's input.
 That is, it can be shown that the assemblage